PurpleSquirrelMedia/sol-hello/README.md

   relate to `counter` and the second four relate to `counter_times_2`.
 Check out [processors.rs](src/program-rust/src/processor.rs) to see how that works.

 5. Same thing as it relates to passing data into your programs.
 You have to serialize the data that you are going to pass in and then add logic to your program to deserialize it.
 Check out the `sayHello` function in [helloworld.ts](src/client/hello_world.ts) and [instruction.rs](src/program-rust/src/instruction.rs) to see how it works on the client side.
-Note that that instruction includes serialization and deserialization (packing and unpacking) methods that get used by both the onchain and cli programs.
+Note that that instruction includes serialization and deserialization (packing and unpacking) methods that get used by both the onchain and Rust cli programs.

 6. You interact with on chain programs by sending it [Transactions](src/program-rust/src/instruction.rs), comprised of one or more [Instructions](https://docs.rs/solana-program/1.8.0/solana_program/instruction/struct.Instruction.html).
-Instructions are just the program that it should be sent to, a list of accounts the instruction and then the data the program needs to process the instruction.
+Instructions are just the program that it should be sent to, a list of accounts the program uses when it processes the instruction and then the data the program needs to process the instruction.
 Again, that data is just bytes and you have to have set up the serialization on the client side and deserialization on the program side so that they match.
-This is greatly facilitated by using the same Instruction construct in both client program.
+This is greatly facilitated by using the same Instruction construct in both the client and onchain programs.

 7. This program only has a single instruction, but you can process different instructions by using the first bit of the Instruction data that gets passed in to identify the instruction type.
 If you look in [instruction.rs](src/program-rust/src/instruction.rs), you can see that the first bit is matched to return a corresponding instruction type from the instruction enum.

 8 .
-Given the usual flow of a program:
+Given the flow of a program:
   * Receive serialized instruction
   * Determine type of instruction received based on first bit of deserialized data
-  * Process instruction based on instruction type<br> it seems to make sense that many programs separate concerns by having different modules for instructions and processors.
+  * Process instruction based on instruction type<br> it makes sense that many programs separate concerns by having different modules for instructions and processors.
 Other programs seem to also separate out errors and state.
 You can look at the [token-lending-program](https://github.com/solana-labs/solana-program-library/tree/master/token-lending/program/src) in the Solana Program Library to see a fully developed program.

+  ## Other Things Worth Checking Out